 FIGURE AND TABLE LEGENDS:

 Figure 1: Flowchart of the protocol used to obtain electrically and optically paceable CM.
 Hearts are excised from rabbits 9-10 weeks old, and cardiac tissue is digested while being perfused using a Langendorff setup.
 Cells are released by mechanical agitation.
 The CM yield is counted under a microscope.
-CM are cultured, transduced with adenovirus type 5 and functional experiments are performed 48-72 h post-transduction.
+CM are cultured, transduced with adenovirus type 5 and functional experiments are performed 48-72 hours post-transduction.

 Figure 2: Langendorff-perfusion setup optimized for rabbit cell isolation.
-(1-3) Water jacketed reservoirs with (1) physiological saline solution, (2) Ca2+- free cardioplegic solution and (3) enzyme-containing cardioplegic solution.
+(1-3) Water jacketed reservoirs with (1) physiological saline solution, (2) low calcium, high potassium solution and (3) enzyme-containing cardioplegic solution.
 (4) Spiral counter-flow heat exchanger and (5) water jacketed collecting tank.
 The inflow of the water jacketed system is the spiral heat exchanger (temperature of solutions leaving the perfusion cannula at the end of the heat exchanger should be constant at 37 °C), followed by the perfusion vessel and the three reservoirs.
 All solutions are oxygenated (dashed line).

 Figure 3: Scheme depicting experimental setup for carbon fiber measurements.
 (Drawing is not at scale).
 Two carbon fibers are attached on a cell and their position is controlled by a piezo positioner.
 The pacer is used for electrical field stimulation.
 Multi-color LEDs are coupled into the epifluorescence port of the inverted microscope for illumination of cells in the object plane.
 LED power is controlled via a dedicated control box, which receives digital pulses via the digital output of the digital-analogue-converter (DAC).
 The DAC communicates via analogue output with the fluorescence system interface.
 A black-and white camera (774 pixels by 245 lines) for cellular imaging is connected to the computer to track sarcomere length and carbon fiber bending.